wotbrew/idx/README.md

 #### `group`

+Establishes a one-to-many hash index.

-Group returns vectors of elements.
+Returns vectors of elements.
 You pass a predicate or property to test and value to match.

 Say you have a vector of users, each with an age key, you might do: